MingTian99/RSDformer/README.md

 ### Download

-You can download the pretrained models and datasets on [GoogleDrive](https://pan.baidu.com/s/1TlgoslD-hIzySDL8l6gekw?pwd=pu2t) or [BaiduPan](https://pan.baidu.com/s/1TlgoslD-hIzySDL8l6gekw?pwd=pu2t) (pu2t).
+You can download the pre-trained models and datasets on [GoogleDrive](https://pan.baidu.com/s/1TlgoslD-hIzySDL8l6gekw?pwd=pu2t) or [BaiduPan](https://pan.baidu.com/s/1TlgoslD-hIzySDL8l6gekw?pwd=pu2t) (pu2t).

 Currently, we only provide the pre-trained model trained on the Sate 1K dataset and the used dataset (Sate 1K, RICE and RRSD300).
-The pretrained-models trained on RICE will be updated as quickly as possible.
+The pre-trained models trained on RICE will be updated as quickly as possible.

 The final file path should be the same as the following: